 The second part is Wells investigating the porn culture of Hollywood, looking for any possible other snuff films that might lead to her.
 8MM is an Orpheus story, a descent into the underworld in search of lost love.

-Dante was guided through hell by the shade of the Roman poet Virgil.
+Dante was guided through the inferno by the shade of the Roman poet Virgil.
 Wells’ guide is Max California (Joaquin Phoenix), a rocker turned porn shop clerk.
 Despite having been in the porn business for only 2 years as a clerk, he has a vast knowledge of the porn underground.
 Max is introduced while reading Truman Capote’s In Cold Blood, hidden inside an adult paperback cover.
 “Wouldn’t want to embarrass yourself in front of your fellow perverts,” Welles observes.
 Apart from the judgmental use of “perverts”, did it occur to the people who made this movie that some people might read both porn and literature like In Cold Blood?

 Max cautions Welles: “There’s things you’re going to see that you can’t un-see.
 They get inside your head and they stay there.”

 Max: “You got your porn-zombies here, right.
 Junkies for the hard stuff.
 But these basement sales won’t last much longer.
 One, it’s too risky and two, everything’s on the net.
-Chickenhawks swapping photos with their loves ones.
+Chickenhawks swapping photos with their loved ones.
 Then there’s classified ads with hidden codes, secret couriers, interstate wires to dummy corporations.
 If something’s not legal, they buy and sell as far away as they can get.
 Nobody knows what nobody knows.”

 I have a feeling that the underground porn markets depicted in this film are based more on the filmmakers’ imagination than any real observation.
 Max also describes porn as coming from Haiti or Mexico, places that are distant and non-white.
 Max himself observes, “everything is on the net”.
 8MM came just before the broadband era.
 Nowadays, if such a film existed, it wouldn’t be a film.
 It would be on a flash drive somewhere, or bouncing around on the dark web.